geodesign/protar/docs/build_database.rst

 To load the Natura 2000 protected areas into the database, specify the Natura data directory through an environment variable.
 The Natura data folder should contain one shapefile with the Natura data and a series of CSV files with the Natura tabular data.
-Then the spatial and tabluar data can be loaded using the following command::
+Then the spatial and tabular data can be loaded using the following command::

     export NATURA_DATA_DIRECTORY=/path/to/natura/data